KS DB Merge Tools logo KS DB Merge Tools

 SQLite library version used to process SQLite files is 3.37.0.
 Application can open files created with later version of library, but if your database uses any SQLite features appeared in later versions, then such use can be ignored by application or even application may fail in some cases.

-Schema and programming objects
+Schema and Programming Objects

 Own SQLite object definition parser